keptn/lifecycle-toolkit/docs/content/en/docs/implementing/evaluatemetrics.md

 * [KeptnMetricsProvider](../yaml-crd-ref/metricsprovider.md) --
   define the configuration for a data provider

-A Metric can be created with a query that fetches data for a property that describes some quality of the application, but this is not done automatically.

 ## Accessing Metrics via the Kubernetes Custom Metrics API

 `KeptnMetrics` can also be retrieved via the Kubernetes Custom Metrics API.